Planeman/5271-Exercises/hw1/sploit1/readme1.txt

 the return address.

-* Since the contents of src and dst are gibberish they won't result in a file successuflly being opened so copyFile will return after the file check.
+* Since the contents of src and dst are gibberish they won't result in a file successfully being opened so copyFile will return after the file check.

 * The return jumps into our nopsled which leads to the standard shellcode for a exec of /bin/sh